rwxrob/zet/docs/1802/README.md

-# 🤦 Someone thought YDKJS was a good model for Go
+# 🤦Someone thought YDKJS was a good model for Go

 * <https://ydkgo.netlify.app/>